 With a background in virology and immunology, along with extensive experience responding to the global HIV/AIDS crisis, Dr. Scott Todd shared his perspective on COVID-19 during a recent Facebook Live.
 He discusses how the immune system defends kids (and you), and how the global pandemic is affecting families around the world.
 Neither Dr. Todd nor OneChild intends this content to be interpreted as medical advice.

-For a glimpse of how children are being served during this time, see the inspiring stories below.
+For a glimpse of how children are being served during this time, see this inspiring video and the stories below.
 You can help meet the urgent needs of kids in crisis with a gift to our Children’s Crisis Fund.

 COVID-19 Response Stories